pisuthd/paris-blockchain-week-2024-hackathon/README.md

 cd packages/usd-silver-surfer
 ```

-We can then run all tests by:
+We can then run all tests and ensure you have a Solana test validator instance running.

 ```
 npm install